cfengine/documentation/reference/promise-types.markdown

 command-related promise has been repaired.
 This can in turn be used to define classes using the `promise_repaired` attribute, or merely alter the total compliance statistics.

+**History**: Was introduced in version 3.1.3, Nova 2.0.2 (2010)

+#### failed_returncodes

+**Description**: A `failed_returncodes` slist contains return codes indicating a failed command-related promise.

 Currently, the attribute has impact on the following command-related
 promises:

--   All promises of type `commands:`
+* All promises of type `commands:`
--   `files`-promises containing a `transformer`-attribute
+* `files`-promises containing a `transformer`-attribute
--   The package manager change command in `packages`-promises (e.g. the command for add, remove, etc.)
+* The package manager change command in `packages`-promises (e.g. the command for add, remove, etc.)

 If none of the attributes `kept_returncodes`, `repaired_returncodes`, or `failed_returncodes` are set, the default is to consider a return code zero as promise repaired, and nonzero as promise failed.

+**Type**: `slist`

+**Allowed input range**: `[-0-9_$(){}\[\].]+`

 Note that the return codes may overlap, so multiple classes may be set from one return code.
 In Unix systems the possible return codes are usually in the range from 0 to 255.

-**History**: Was introduced in version 3.1.3, Nova 2.0.2 (2010)

-#### failed_returncodes

-**Type**: `slist`

-**Allowed input range**: `[-0-9_$(){}\[\].]+`

-**Description**: A `failed_returncodes` slist contains return codes indicating a failed command-related promise.

 **Example**: